twitter-archive/flockdb/doc/blog.md

 When an edge is "deleted", the row isn't actually deleted from MySQL; it's just marked as being in the deleted state, which has the effect of moving the primary key (a compound key of the source ID, state, and position).
-Similarly, users who are suspended can have their edges put into an archived state, allowing them to be restored later.
+Similarly, users who delete their account can have their edges put into an archived state, allowing them to be restored later.
 We keep only a compound primary key and a secondary index for each row, and answer all queries from a single index.
 This kind of schema optimization allows MySQL to shine and gives us predictable performance.

 A complex query like "What's the intersection of people I follow and people who are following President Obama?" can be answered quickly be decomposing it into single-user queries ("Who is